s-goldman/FAQs/faqs.md

 **A: Using python, DS9, or other packages**

-If you have astropy installed, and you are interested in the "WVZ_OBS" keyword, use the following command in a terminal:
+If you have astropy installed, and you are interested for example in the "WVZ_OBS" keyword, use the following command in a terminal:

 ```
 fitsheader filename | grep WVZ_OBS